Tomas Šernas: Biography

+Šernas is a relative of signatory Jokūbas Šernas (1888–1926) and General Superintendent Adomas Šernas (1884–1965).
 Born to a family of music teachers, Šernas studied veterinary in Buivydiškės.
 After graduation in 1983, he was drafted to the Soviet army and served two years in aviation security in Caucasus.
 After the army he enrolled into the Lithuanian Veterinary Academy and worked at Kaunas Zoo.

 In 1990, he volunteered for pro-independence Sąjūdis and joined newly established State Border Guard Service.
 After Lithuania declared independence from the Soviet Union in March 1990, newly built border posts became a symbol of independence.
 These posts were targeted by Soviet OMON forces – custom officers and policemen were harassed or beaten, cars were stolen or bombed, the posts were burned down or wrecked.
 On 31 July 1991 OMON troops from Riga executed seven officers in Medininkai checkpoint on the Lithuanian–Belarusian border.
 Severely injured Šernas was the only survivor.
 He suffered brain damage and became disabled.
 After several years of intense therapy, he regained speech and body movement, even though he still uses a wheelchair.